csugrue/ofSite/_documentation/graphics/ofPixels_.markdown

 This is how large each channel of a pixels is, ofPixels objects that store pixel data as unsigned char are smaller than  ofPixels objects that store pixel data as floats.
-This returns bytes, not bits, so you'll probably see ofPixels<float> as 4 and ofPixels<unsigned char> as 1.
+This returns bytes, so you'll probably see ofPixels<float> as 4 and ofPixels<unsigned char> as 1.